 Below the category tree, click Skip Category Selection.
 For this example, the redirect does not include a category.

 The Add URL Rewrite for a Product page displays a link to the target in the upper-left corner, and the Target Path field displays the system version of the path, which cannot be changed.
 Initially, the Redirect Path field also displays the target path.

-In the Request Path field, type over the default entry, and enter the URL key and suffix—if applicable—of the original product request.
-This is the “Redirect from” product that you identified in the planning step.
+In the Request Path field, replace the default by entering the URL key and suffix (if applicable) of the original product request.
+This is the redirect from product that you identified in the planning step.

 The Request Path must be unique for the specified store.
 If there is already a redirect that uses the same Request Path, you will receive an error when you try to save the redirect.
 The previous redirect must be deleted before you can create a new one.

 Set Redirect Type to one of the following:

 For your own reference, enter a brief Description of the rewrite.